 Laura Rodeo and Races

-Laura Rodeo and Races is held a week after the Aboriginal Dance Festival in the end of June, and is one of the three day Cape York events starting with a cabaret on Friday night, and continuing with horse races on Saturday and the rodeo on Sunday.
-Both are held day time, not in darkness like some other rodeos.
+Laura Rodeo and Races is held a week after the Aboriginal Dance Festival in the end of June, and is one of the three day Cape York events starting with a campdraft on Friday night, and continuing with horse races on Saturday and the rodeo on Sunday.
+It's a busy weekend, lots of people come from Cooktown and other places around.

 Weipa Fishing Classic